ipfs/specs/ipns/IPNS.md

   - Implementations MUST support `validityType = 0` and include this value in both `IpnsEntry.validityType` and inside the DAG-CBOR document at `IpnsEntry.data[validityType]`.
 - **Validity** (bytes)
   - When `validityType = 0`
     - Expiration date of the record with nanoseconds precision.
+We suggest this value to follow the expiration window of the publishing medium.
+For example, records published in the DHT should expire 48 hours after being published.
     - Represented as an ASCII string that follows notation from [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) (`1970-01-01T00:00:00.000000001Z`).
   - Implementations MUST include this value in both `IpnsEntry.validity` and inside the DAG-CBOR document at `IpnsEntry.data[validity]`.
 - **Sequence** (uint64)